elessarrr/ports_digital_twin/planning/presentation_21Sep/presentation_slides_walkthrough_v13.1(23 Oct 2025).md

 Ports can transform from reactive to predictive operations through digital twin technology.

 **Script:**
 "Good morning everyone.
-Ports handle a majority of global trade, which means any improvments would have a compelling impact.
+Ports handle a majority of global trade, which means any improvments in their operations would have a compelling impact.

 I've built a working digital twin of Hong Kong Port that analyzes vessel patterns and identifies optimization opportunities in real-time.
 This isn't a concept or prototype—it's a functioning system processing real port data right now.